 If driving, please drop your child off at the Drop Off Area on the Top Playground off Boundary Street.
-The Drop-Off zone is is the corner where the gate and brick building meet.
+The Drop-Off zone is clearly marked and is the corner where the gate and brick building meet.
 Students will enter through this gate and walk to the Basketball Court Playground.
 To enter the Boundary Road entrance when driving from Epping: